felixxiao/felixxiao.github.io/_posts/2019-02-23-variance-estimation-in-a-simple-kalman-filter.md

 \end{align}
 $$

 Now we have one equation and two unknowns.
-The trick is taking the lag-2 difference of the series to derive a second, independent equation:
+The trick is to take the lag-2 difference of the series to derive a second equation:

 $$
 \begin{align}